NoleSerrano/Real-Time-Music-Visualizer/README.md

 # Real-Time-Music-Visualizer
-You need Web Sever for Chrome and just load the file with app and go to the URL.
+You need Web Sever for Chrome and just load the file with the app and go to the URL http://127.0.0.1:8887.
 Once open, click to start the visualizer.

 Matrix Rain
 ![Screenshot (25)](https://user-images.githubusercontent.com/43283288/140243353-4ccf8f4d-022b-48e6-9ea7-c4826c3aa996.png)